Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Abstract

 \section{Abstract}

 We consider a general nonzero-sum impulse game with two players.
-The main mathematical contribution of the paper is a verification theorem which provides, under some regularity conditions, a suitable system of quasi-variational inequalities for the value functions and the optimal strategies of the two players.
+The main mathematical contribution of the paper is a verification theorem which provides, under some regularity conditions, a suitable system of quasi-variational inequalities for the payoffs and the strategies of the two players at some Nash equilibrium.
 As an application, we study an impulse game with a one-dimensional state variable, following a real-valued scaled Brownian motion, and two players with linear and symmetric running payoffs.
-We fully characterize a Nash equilibrium and provide explicit expressions for the optimal strategies and the value functions.
+We fully characterize a family of Nash equilibria and provide explicit expressions for the corresponding equilibrium strategies and payoffs.
 We also prove some asymptotic results with respect to the intervention costs.
-Finally, we consider two further non-symmetric examples where a Nash equilibrium is found numerically. \\\\ \textbf{Keywords:} stochastic differential game, impulse control, Nash equilibrium, quasi-variational inequality.
+Finally, we consider two further non-symmetric examples where a Nash equilibrium is found numerically. \\\\ \textbf{Keywords:} stochastic differential game, impulse control, Nash equilibrium, quasi-variational inequality. \\ {\textbf{AMS classification:} 91A15, 91B70, 93E20.}